opencord/maas/QUICKSTART.md

 Once you have built, tagged, and published the utility Docker images this task is complete.

 ## Deploy Bare Metal Provisioning Capabilities
-There are two parts to deploying bare metal: deploying the head node PXE server (`MAAS`) and test PXE booting a compute node.
+There are three parts to deploying bare metal: deploying the head node PXE server (`MAAS`), PXE booting a compute node, and post deployment provisioning of the compute node.
 These tasks are accomplished utilizing additionally Vagrant machines as well as executing `gradle` tasks in the Vagrant development machine.

 ### Create and Deploy MAAS into Head Node
 The first task is to create the Vagrant base head node.
 This will create an additional Ubutu virtual